bryanzanr/triple/README.md

 * Prepare the controllers and serialization in app/controllers (main application, user that include follow flow / mechanism, sleep_record that includes clock in / out action).
 * Execute rails db:create (to validate the created model / schema if not existed yet, if already existed can execute rails db:drop first which later will create database good_night_development for the app and good_night_test for the spec).
 * Execute rails db:migrate (to generate the initial migration into the previous created databases which will be saved in db/schema.rb).
-* Execute rails db:seed (to populate the data from db/seeds.rb)
+* Execute rails db:seed (to populate the users data from db/seeds.rb which will also remove all of the existing data if any)
 * Execute bundle exec rspec (to check all the unit tests or add the file in the end of statement if wanted to be specific)
 * Create docker-compose.yml for running through container.
 * Create README.md for explaining about setup instructions, architecture explanation, and important note.